 Because his balls have shrunken to a level where you cannot expect anything courageous.
 His job is like that of an employee who has certain duties and obligations, but the moment he tries to work in his own way, the boss will show him the door.

-Because an employee is just that, a powerless employee.
-Nothing more or less.
+Considering that an employee is just that – a powerless employee – nothing more or less.

 But there are two things which PTI supporters believe in: Imran Khan is not a puppet.
 He was fairly elected and not ‘selected’ as the Prime Minister of Pakistan.